Ildar-Daminov/MATLAB-code-for-CIRED-paper/README.md

   optimal_energy_limit.m                  optimization problem formulated in MATLAB (Problem-based formulation).
 The objective
                                           function is maximization of energy transfer through transformer.
 Constraints:
                                           Hot spot temperature<=120 degC; Top-oil temperature<=105 degC and Ageing<=1 pu

+  optimal_energy_limitFig6.m              The same as optimal_energy_limit.m but with additonal outputs (needed for Fig.6)

   PUL_to_1min.m                           Function which converts hour data into 1-min resolution